 It may seem like a trivial system to you, but I find it an important tool of awareness against food waste.
 More than 800 million people around the world go hungry every day.
 In the US, food waste is over 40 million tons every year.
 In Italy 27kg of food are thrown away per person every year.
 The Nudge Tag ecosystem wants to overcome the problem with technology and connectivity.

-Assuming Nudge Tags' funding campaign reaches its target and production is running smoothly, worldwide shipping should take place around July 2022.
+Assuming Nudge Tags' funding campaign reaches its target and production goes smoothly, worldwide shipping should take place around July 2022.
 Does all this time have to wait?

 It's against food waste, waiting that long is a waste of time.